WangJingxuan0216/GenerateWeather/README.md

 * Geraldton
 * Bunbury

-Assumption in the algorithm:
+Assumption for initial value:
-1. initial temperature is in range between -10 ℃ to 40;
-2. initial tempreature at night should be lower than 20
+1. initial temperature is in a range between -10℃ to 40℃ and tempreature at night should be lower than 20℃;
+2. initial pressure should be in a range between standard air pressure at 1000m height and pressure at sea level in -15℃;
+3. initial humidity should be in a range between 0 to 110;

+Assumption in algorithm:
+Since relation among temperature, pressure and humidity in meterology is too complicated, we simplized the relation into following regulations:
+1.